Which Educational Background Does Your Management Value More?

 What You Can Take Away From This

 Although the Security Barometer is just a quick poll, it does tend to pick up on trends in the industry.
-At early stages in your career a number of different sources of education can be valuable as your management is likely to be looking for specific point skills - skills where industry certifications can play a role in reinforcing your resume.
-However, if you intend to advance into upper management, having an in-depth understanding of business and how security ties into and supports the organization is essential to the people making hiring decisions.
+At early stages in your career, a number of different sources of education can be valuable, as your management is likely to be looking for specific point skills - skills where industry certifications can play a role in reinforcing your resume.
+However, if you intend to advance into upper management, it’s essential that you have an in-depth understanding of business and how security ties into and supports the organization.

 to learn more about how we can help advance your career by identifying these types of opportunities within your organization.